DemDaily: Status of The Senate. Race Ratings!

 Incumbent Republican Senator Ron Johnson is running for a third term - for now.
 Johnson, the only Senator running for reelection in a state carried by the opposite party's 2020 presidential candidate (Biden won by .06%), is rumored to be contemplating retirement.

 Johnson, considered the GOP's most vulnerable incumbent, is facing stiff competition from a growing field of Democratic hopefuls.
-Milwaukee Bucks executive Alex Lasry has declared, as have Wisconsin State Treasurer Sarah Godlweski, Outagamie County Executive Tom Nelson and former Wisconsin Assembly Majority Leader Tom Nelson, and radiologist Gillian Battino.
+Milwaukee Bucks executive Alex Lasry has declared, as have Wisconsin State Treasurer Sarah Godlweski, Outagamie County Executive Tom Nelson, former Wisconsin Senate Minority Leader Chris Larson, and radiologist Gillian Battino.
 Still others are waiting in the wings.
 Primary: August 9, 2022.

 DemList will keep you informed.